How to Create a Buyer Persona in 5 Simple Steps

 The first step is to do a little research.
 Researching your audience will help you create a realistic persona, and possibly find interesting details about your customers you didn’t know before.

 To get started, look at your current customer base.
 Who are your best customers and repeat purchasers?
 Are there any similarities between them?

 By finding commonalities among your best customers, you can create a persona that’ll help you attract more great customers.

-To gather information, try setting up a phone call or in-person interview with someone you love doing business with.
-This will allow you to ask follow-up questions based on their previous answers to get even more detailed information.
+To gather information, try setting up a phone call or in-person interview with a customer who you love doing business with.
+This will allow you to ask follow-up questions to get more detailed information.

 You can also research customers you’ve had a bad experience with to learn which kind of people aren’t the right fit for your product or service.

 To quickly gather information from multiple people, you could create and send a survey email to your current subscribers.

 What questions do you have about [Insert your industry]?